Frequent Ask Question – WebEyeClinic

 4. Can I get a diagnosis or prescription from WebEyeClinic?

-No. WebEyeClinic is for education and triage support only.
-We do not give final diagnosis, prescriptions, or treatment.
-Eye conditions often need a face-to-face exam with slit lamp, dilation, and eye pressure check — these can only be done in clinic.
-We tell you how serious it might be and which doctor to see.
+No. WebEyeClinic provides education and guidance only.
+We do not give final diagnoses, prescriptions, or treatment.
+Many eye conditions require an in-person exam with slit lamp, dilation, and eye pressure checks.

 5. Why doesn’t WebEyeClinic provide diagnosis or treatment?